Supporting Your Piano Pathway

 If you are working towards a grade exam, performance or competition, chances are that the pieces you select to be your Active Repertoire will be those that you are preparing with that goal.
 Otherwise, simply choose the pieces which you most enjoy playing.

-While the Active Repertoire Challenge will fit naturally alongside exam preparation, I have found that having an Active Repertoire can be even more helpful for those not following the exam route.
-The Challenge gives us all a helpful musical goal, something positive to work towards.
+While the Active Repertoire Project will fit naturally alongside exam preparation, I have found that having an Active Repertoire can be even more helpful for those not following the exam route.

+The Project gives us all a helpful musical goal, something positive to work towards.
 And it provides a focus for perfecting a few pieces for performance, rather than simply skim-reading lots of pieces, but not learning any of them really well.

-Write the titles of your three pieces on the sheet and commit to:
+Now write the titles of your three pieces on the sheet and commit to:

 - Play them regularly – if possible, daily.